HackYourFuture/JavaScript2/Week3/MAKEME.md

 ## **2. JavaScript exercises**

+> Inside of your `JavaScript2` fork, create a folder called `week3`.
+Inside of that folder, create a folder called `js-exercises`.
+For all the following exercises create a new `.js` file in that folder (5 files in total).
+Make sure the name of each file reflects its content: for example, the filename for exercise one could be `addSix.js`.

 **Exercise 1: Add six**

 Declare a function called `createBase`.
 It should return a closure, that adds a number to the base number argument.